tejasvaze8/stock_foresight_143/README.md

 This project was intitally made on a different git account and copied to my personal hence the single commit with all the code.
+Project timeline: Nov 24 - Dec 24

 # Stock Foresight App